 Conflict-Free Feminine Wash

 Feminine care products, the kind that companies convince you that you need, have fallen behind in the sustainable palm-oil game.
 Avoid glycerin derived from conflict palm-oil that can be found in your feminine washes and wipes by choosing a gentle cleanser that is palm-free.
-The Honey Pot makes three kinds of wash ($13.99) - lavender, for those pregnant, and young ladies - that are all vegan and conflict-free.
+The Honey Pot makes three kinds of wash ($13.99) - normal, sensitive, and for those pregnant - that are all vegan and conflict-free.

 You can make your own wash, the recipe here, but make sure that choose a Castile soap that does not use conflict palm-oil (Dr. Bronner's or pure olive Castile) and that you dilute the soap really well.
 The jury still seems to be out on whether or not Castile soap disturbs vaginal flora, so you may just have to try this out and see if it works for you.
 I personally haven't experienced any discomfort but, everyone is different,.

 If you want to stay away from some of the more questionable ingredients in your body powder or spray, like Benzethonium Chloride, or avoid purchasing from brands who use conflict palm, then Fat & the Moon's Yoni Duster ($18) is a good choice.
 It utilizes antimicrobial herbs like black walnut hulls and goldenseal and fights moisture with white clay and arrowroot starch.
 Though the price could be a bit more than you may be accustomed, the product will last longer if brushed on, as suggested.
 You can also attach a layer of cheesecloth, with a rubberband, to make it a more traditional applicator.